winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 #### A Set of Nine

 146\.
 “There’s another nine things, which are nine abodes of sentient beings.
-Some sentient beings have diverse bodies and diverse perceptions.
+Some sentient beings have diverse bodies and diverse notions.
 These gods and humans are the first abode of sentient beings.
-Some sentient beings have diverse bodies but the same perception.
+Some sentient beings have diverse bodies but the same notions.
 When the Brahmas of the Ābhāsvara Heaven are first born there, that’s the second abode of sentient beings.
-Some sentient beings have the same body but diverse perceptions.
+Some sentient beings have the same body but diverse notions.
 This Ābhāsvara Heaven is the third abode of sentient beings.
-Some sentient beings have the same body and the same perception.
+Some sentient beings have the same body and the same notions.
 This Śubhakṛtsnā Heaven is the fourth abode of sentient beings.
-Lacking perception or anything to feel or recognize, the Asāṃjñika Heaven is the fifth abode of sentient beings.
+Some sentient beings lack conception or anything to perceive.
+This Asāṃjñika Heaven is the fifth abode of sentient beings.
 Some sentient beings dwell in the abode of space, which is the sixth abode of sentient beings.
 Some sentient beings dwell in the abode of consciousness, which is the seventh abode of sentient beings.
 Some sentient beings dwell in the abode of nothingness, which is the eighth abode of sentient beings.
-Some sentient beings dwell in the abode with and without perception, which is the ninth abode of sentient beings.
+Some sentient beings dwell in the abode with and without conception, which is the ninth abode of sentient beings.
 {:#p146}

 147\.
 “Monks, these are the correct teachings taught by the Tathāgata that we ought to compile together to safeguard them from dispute, establish the religious life for a long time, and benefit many people so gods and people will obtain peace.